 Educator Museum Orientations are for educators and school administrators considering bringing their students to the Museum and for those who have already scheduled a visit.
 The education staff highly recommend that educators attend orientation at least once each school year.
-Orientation is required yearly for all 5th grade school groups visiting the Museum.
+Orientation is required annually for all educators of 5th grade school groups visiting the Museum.

-During orientation the education staff will prepare educators in using the Museum as an extension of the classroom.
-Educators will receive a teacher orientation packet, a staff-led tour of the core exhibit and special exhibit, explanation of tour options and procedures.
-The DHM/CET is a certified provider of CPE’s by the Texas Education Agency.
+During orientation the education staff will prepare educators to use the Museum as an extension of the classroom.
+Educators will receive a teacher orientation packet, a staff-led tour of the Museums core exhibit and rotating special exhibit, explanation of tour options and procedures.
+This Museum is a certified provider of CPE’s by the Texas Education Agency.

 There is no charge for attending orientation, but you must be registered.
 Teachers may register by emailing firstname.lastname@example.org.

 The Dallas Holocaust Museum has quarterly rotating special exhibits in its gallery.
 Special exhibits cover different themes on the Holocaust and other genocides.
-To introduce educators, the Museum holds special exhibit preview nights.
+To introduce educators to these special exhibits, the Museum holds preview nights.
 These events are exclusively open to all educators.

 Educators will receive a tour of the new exhibit, a teacher’s guide, a short presentation by the education staff, and other curricular material that will aid educators in preparing a lesson plan on the Holocaust.

-College Nights 2013 feature the exhibition Seeking Justice: The Leo Frank Case Revisited.
+College Nights 2015 feature the special exhibitions, The Wartime Escape: Margret and H.A.
+Rey’s Journey from France and Holocaust by Bullets.
 Enjoy exclusive access to the special and permanent exhibits, private docent-led tours, and special presentations by Museum Educators and Holocaust Survivor Speakers developed specifically for university groups.

 The Dallas Holocaust Museum’s special and permanent exhibits offer professors and instructors a unique tool to expand beyond their classroom-based curriculum on topics such as: